 To show you how easy it is to recover an entire group of VMs using Zerto’s journal history feature, Expedient Solutions Architect, Jason Charlton, walks through the process in this short demo video:

 Expedient’s Push Button DR solution is powered by Zerto’s virtual replication technology.
-Positioned in Gartner’s Magic Quadrant for DRaaS in 2017, 2018, and 2019, Push Button DR enables rapid, total failover between disparate locations without IP or DNS changes.
+Recognized as a Representative Vendor in Gartner’s Market Guide for Disaster Recovery as a Service.
+Push Button DR enables rapid, total failover between disparate locations without IP or DNS changes.